-Garda National Drugs Unit
+Garda National Drugs and Organised Crime Bureau

-The GNDU focuses on dismantling organised drug networks involved in large scale importation and distribution.
+The GNDOCB focuses on dismantling organised drug networks involved in large scale importation and distribution.
 In recent years the Unit has been highly successful both in seizing large volumes of controlled drugs and in securing convictions against those involved.

 The Unit plays an integral role in the implementation of the National Drugs Strategy which was launched in September 2009.
 The strategy has 4 elements:-